Wolverine971/9takes/src/blog/enneagram/enneagram-type-1.md

 <article class="section-content">

-<h2>Motivations of an Enneagram 1</h2>
+<h2>🧭 Motivations of an Enneagram 1</h2>

 Type 1 personalities, also known as Perfectionists or Reformers, are motivated by a strong desire for integrity, order, and excellence.
 They strive to be their best selves and to do what is right and responsible.

-Here are some of the primary motivations of Type 1 personalities:
+Here are some of the typical motivations of Type 1 personalities:

 - Striving for perfection: Type 1 personalities have a strong desire to be perfect and to do things correctly.
 They set high standards for themselves and others and strive to meet these standards in all aspects of their lives.
 - Seeking excellence: Type 1 personalities are motivated by the desire to excel in their chosen fields or areas of interest.
 They work hard to develop their skills and knowledge and to achieve mastery in their endeavors.